 Taming of the Shrew has and is ever a problematic play to justify in the modern world of feminism and the independence of women.
 Why would any (at least Western) female today stand for the kind of treatment accorded to Kate who in normal versions of this Shakespearean classic is often looked upon with pity as a neglected daughter and on some levels an abused wife?
 But add in a little bit of bondage and domination and oddly enough it all starts to make sense.

-Directionally Broads’ World Theatre’s, 50 Shades rendition is occasionally a bit messy and almost gets in the way although never really does.
+Directionally Broads’ World Theatre’s, Fifty Shades rendition, playing at the Lounge Theatre, is occasionally a bit messy and almost gets in the way although never really does.
 But it is nicely cast as a wholly female driven piece.
 And in this case, more than in many other all-female cast productions I’ve seen to date, it creates some very, very interesting and worthwhile dialog on the subject of relationships.

 Whether by the fact that they are complicated, ‘feeling’, multidimensional females or just by the idea of it all, these ladies bring many more layers to the comedy than is often portrayed in a male/female circumstance.

 The pre-show BDSM (Bondage, Domination, Sadism, Masochism) instructional by professional dominatrix Mistress Kara is lengthy for the actual payoff during the show.
 But it does offer a base for which the uninitiated can understand the lifestyle and how it is manipulated within the presentation, where which a completely inoffensive and hardly uncomfortable version of bondage and submission is displayed.